Quellen - Anwendungshinweise

 Spheroidal 3D cellular structures are a mainstay in many research areas, including oncology and toxicology1.
 Culturing cells in 3D provides a more in vivo-like environment, allowing cells to maintain high viability when cultured for extended time periods.
 To maintain the highest levels of viability within untreated cells and ensure that observed effects are solely from treatment, media exchanges and re-dosing are necessary throughout the experiment, particularly in vitro tests lasting weeks.
 Media exchanges with cell models that do not rely on adherance to labware can be daunting if performed by hand, even when performed on a single plate.
 Multichannel pipettes must remove and dispense media at an extremely slow rate, and care must be taken to keep pipette tips away from the actual spheroids.

-Through incorporation of the AMX Media Exchange Module on the MultiFlo FX, risk of accidental spheroid removal from wells is eliminated.
+Through incorporation of the AMX automated media exchange module on the Agilent BioTek MultiFlo FX multimode dispenser, risk of accidental spheroid removal from wells is eliminated.
 Spent media is automatically removed and replaced with fresh media only, or fresh media containing treatment concentrations.

 Materials and Methods

 U-87 glioblastoma cells were generously donated by Dr. Sachin Katyal (University of Manitoba, Winnipeg, Manitoba, Canada).
 HT- 1080 fibrosarcoma cells (Catalog No. CCL-121) and PANC-1 carcinoma cells (Catalog No. CRL- 1469) were obtained from ATCC (Manassas, VA).